infoxchange/pallet/README.md

 ----

 * Some services don't follow 12factor's "URL as address" pattern.
-* Wider range of services
+* Wider range of services.
+* Versioning of the spec.
+* Applications to specify required and optional services.

 [Docker]: https://www.docker.com/
 [12factor]: http://12factor.net/